Wantirna South

 Wantirna South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Wantirna South's population is approximately 18,453 as of November 2025.
-This figure represents an increase of 511 people, a 2.8% rise from the 2021 Census count of 17,942.
-The growth is inferred from ABS data showing an estimated resident population of 18,389 in June 2024 and validated new addresses since then.
-This results in a population density of 1,381 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Wantirna South's growth rate of 2.8% since the census is close to the SA4 region's rate of 4.0%, indicating strong growth fundamentals.
+Wantirna South's population, as of February 2026, is approximately 18,566.
+This figure represents a growth of 624 people since the 2021 Census, which recorded a population of 17,942.
+The increase is inferred from ABS estimates; Wantirna South had an estimated resident population of 18,388 in June 2024 and has gained 210 validated new addresses since the Census date.
+This results in a population density of 1,389 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Wantirna South's growth rate of 3.5% since the census is close to that of its SA4 region (4.9%), indicating strong growth fundamentals.
 Overseas migration was the primary driver of population growth in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on demographic trends and the latest annual ERP population numbers, Wantirna South is expected to grow by approximately 1,440 persons by 2041, reflecting a total gain of around 7.5% over the 17-year period.
+Based on the latest annual ERP population numbers, Wantirna South is expected to grow by approximately 1,440 persons by 2041, reflecting a total gain of 6.8% over the 17-year period.

 Frequently Asked Questions - Population